 The Flying Dutchman is said to “appear suddenly as a ghostly, glowing ship and then vanish mysteriously”.
 Whether this is true or superstition, “stories of the Dutchman haunt the Cape”.
 While standing on a beach along South Africa’s southern coast, “looking into the swirling clouds and crashing waves, you may see a strange-looking ship desperate to get home“.

 Danger Point Lighthouse was built in 1894, “years after the legendary British ship HMS Birkenhead met her doom in 1852 on a rock just off Danger Point”.
 The “women and children first protocol” was applied during the dramatic wreck of the Birkenhead.
-An estimated 193 of the 643 passengers survived the shipwreck, including 7 women and 13 children.
+An estimated 193 of 643 passengers survived the shipwreck, including 7 women and 13 children.

 Birds and Fauna

 Overberg mammals include Bontebok, leopard, clawless otter, fox, bushbuck, duiker, grysbok, steenbok, and African wildcat.
-Buffalo and hippo became extinct in the area long ago but are said to be returning slowly – I’ve never seen them.
+Buffalo and hippo became extinct in the area long ago but are returning slowly – I’ve never seen them.
 Amphibians and reptiles living in caves and coastal fynbos include the ghost frog, Cape Cobra, and Spotted Skaapsteker.

 Activities include spelunking, rock climbing, exploring sea life in tide pools, and beach and trail jogging.
 Sheltered Stanfords Bay has Milkwood thickets and cliffs that make it a popular, safe place for swimming, picnicking, fishing, and snorkeling.
-There are day or multi-day hiking paths, including a beautiful coastal trail from Gansbaai Harbour passing limestone fynbos, rock pools, caves, and unique threatened plant and wildlife.
+There are day or multi-day hiking paths, including a beautiful coastal trail from Gansbaai Harbour passing limestone fynbos, caves, rock pools, and unique threatened plant and wildlife.
 As spring weather gets warmer and the days become longer, it’s on my list for a hike and maybe a swim!